burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 **Namespace advantages:**

-* Logical structure reflection
+* Logical structure reflection.
-* Avoidance of name conflicts
+* Avoidance of name conflicts.
-* Express a coherent set of tools
+* Express a coherent set of tools.
-* Prevent users from accessing unnecessary tools
+* Prevent users from accessing unnecessary tools.
-* Do not require significant additional effort when using namespace functionality
+* Do not require significant additional effort when using namespace functionality.

 **Namespace disadvantages:**